The Shoppes at River Crossing

-The Shoppes at Rivers Crossing is a super regional lifestyle center located in Macon, Georgia.
+The Shoppes at River Crossing is a super regional lifestyle center located in Macon, Georgia.
 It was developed by General Growth Properties as a response to the declining area around the older Macon Mall.
 Phase I opened March 19, 2008, while phase II opened shortly after.
 Belk and Dillard's opened their second Macon-area stores at River Crossing in 2008; however, Dillard's closed its old Macon Mall location later in 2008 and Belk closed its old Macon Mall location in 2012, leaving the new mall River Crossing stores as the only ones in Macon.
 The Shoppes at River Crossing has become known as "The New Mall" to Macon residents.